Everything to Know About Medicare Open Enrollment 2021

-If you miss the Medicare open enrollment period for 2020, you might still be able to make changes to your coverage through a special enrollment period.
+If you miss the Medicare open enrollment period for 2021, you may still be able to make changes to your coverage through a special enrollment period.

-If you don’t qualify for a special enrollment period, you’ll need to wait for the next general enrollment or open enrollment period to make changes to your Medicare plan.
+What if you don’t qualify for a special enrollment period?
+You’ll need to wait for the next general enrollment or open enrollment period to make changes to your Medicare plan.

 Do you have to enroll in Medicare every year?